Disposal and its effect on your concession

 But you will not dispose if you transfer an interest in your home to your spouse by way of gift and that transaction is assessed as exempt.

-Your obligations if you dispose
+Your obligations if you are no longer eligible for a concession

 After a reassessment, you may have to pay more transfer duty.
 You may also have to pay unpaid tax interest and penalty tax, depending on your circumstances.
 This will be explained on your reassessment notice if you receive one.